jeffsp/SPOC/apps/filter/filter.1.md

     All other point records are removed.
 This option may be specified multiple times.

+\-\-random-seed=*#*, -a *#*
+:   Set the random seed.
+This seed will determine the order of random
+    operations like subsampling and filtering out non-unique values.

 \-\-remove-class=*#*, -r *#*
 :   Remove all point records whose classification field is set to *#*.
     All other points are kept.
 This option may be specified multiple